-At Academy/Business level: There are normally four fundamental submissions annually to the ESFA however during 2020-2021 there were three:
+At Academy/Business level: There are normally four fundamental submissions annually to the ESFA however during 2021-2022 there were five:

 - Annual Report and Financial Statements.
-This report reviews the past 12 month's operations from a corporate position and includes an Internal Scrutiny report linked to governance. - · Annual Academies Return, - Budget Forecast Return Budget was consolidated with the Budget Forecast Return Outturn
+This report reviews the past 12 month's operations from a corporate position and includes an Internal Scrutiny report linked to governance.

+- Academies Accounts Return,

+- Budget Forecast Return Budget

+- School Resource Management Questionnaire

+- Building Collection Tool

 Ofsted review the education standards within the Trust academies.
 Trustees are involved in all Ofsted inspections and have face-to-face inspection slots.
-These were paused during 2020-2021 although the Trust continued external quality assurance visits.
+The Trust has continued external quality assurance visits.

 We are also accountable as a church Trust to the Diocese of Leeds who frequently visit our schools and are invited to all Trust Board meetings.
-Our church schools are also inspected under the SIAMs framework, although these inspections were paused during 2020-2021 due to the pandemic.
+Our church schools are also inspected under the Statutory Inspection of Anglican and Methodist Schools (SIAMS) framework.

 All feedback from the bodies to which we are externally accountable is fed back to the full Trust Board, discussed in Board meetings and then used to inform future activity and priorities.

-For example, the performance of the Trust is reviewed by the Regional Schools Commissioner - the feedback letter from this was shared with Trustees and used to inform key governance and executive pay conversations.
+For example, the performance of the Trust was reviewed by the Regional Schools Commissioner - the feedback letter from this was shared with Trustees and used to inform key governance and growth conversations.